Andrew Benintendi Player Props: White Sox vs. Yankees

-Andrew Benintendi -- with an on-base percentage of .286 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the New York Yankees, with Gerrit Cole on the hill, on August 7 at 8:10 PM ET.
+On Tuesday, Andrew Benintendi (batting .194 in his past 10 games) and the Chicago White Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 8:10 PM ET.

+He had a hitless showing in his last game (0-for-3 with an RBI) against the Yankees.

 Andrew Benintendi Game Info & Props vs. the Yankees